Gustav Rödel: World War II

 On 1 September 1939 the German Wehrmacht invaded Poland.
 2./JG 21 was based at Heiligenbeil, East Prussia.
-On the opening day Rödel claimed a PZL P.24.
-Although the claim was over a PZL P.24 and might have been a misidentified PZL P.11, the type flown by the Pursuit Brigade based at Okęcie Warszawa.
+On the opening day Rödel claimed a PZL P.24, which was a misidentified PZL P.7 or P.11c of the Pursuit Brigade based at Okęcie Warszawa.
 After the campaign, I./JG 21 was used to form the second and third Gruppen of JG 27, founded on 1 October 1939.

 On 10 May 1940 JG 27 supported Army Group A and B's invasion of Belgium.
-Rödel was part of I./JG 27, attached to Fliegerkorps VIII.
+Rödel was part of I./JG 27, attached to VIII.
+Fliegerkorps (8th Air Corps).
 Rödel was assigned as Adolf Galland's wingman.
 On 12 May Stab./JG 27 was patrolling near Huy led by Galland.
 The Stabsschwarm claimed four Royal Air Force (RAF) Hawker Hurricanes, one of them was claimed by Rödel the other three by Galland.
 The Hurricanes were probably from No. 87 Squadron RAF.
 Stab./JG 27 had 101 Bf 109s on strength on 10 May and it flew 17 missions involving 325 sorties.
 RAF resistance on the first day cost the Luftwaffe 10 Junkers Ju 87s that were under the protection of JG 27 and I./Jagdgeschwader 51.
 The opposition weakened by 13 May and three weeks passed before Rödel claimed again.

 Rödel was promoted to Oberleutnant (first lieutenant) on 1 June 1940.
 Stab./JG 27 took part in the Battle of Dunkirk on 2 June and were peripherally involved in Operation Paula on 3 June.
 Rödel claimed a Supermarine Spitfire on 2 June.
-On 7 June he claimed his fourth victory and his last in France over a Potez 630 near Dunkirk.
+On 7 June, he claimed his fourth victory and his last in France over a Potez 630 near Dunkirk.